lanl/MF-LBM/README.md

    ./compile.sh
    ./a.out
    ```
-  This example converts [rock_sample_text_images](https://github.com/lanl/MF-LBM-extFiles/tree/main/geometry_files/sample_rock_geometry_textimage/bentheimer_oregon_state_240) to single wall array stored in binary format.
+  This example converts [rock_sample_text_images](https://github.com/lanl/MF-LBM-extFiles/tree/main/geometry_files/sample_rock_geometry_textimage/bentheimer_oregon_state_240) to a single wall array stored in binary format.
 No cropping and modification of the rock geometry are made.
-Loading binary wall array is much faster than large number of text images.
+Loading a binary wall array is much faster than loading large number of text images.
 This shall be the first step to read in text images before further modification.

 * [`create geometry`](preprocessing/1.create_geometry_to_WallArray)
   ```sh